ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/263213 Packaged Engine Generators.md

    1. CLEANING
    1. Clean engine and generator surfaces.
    1. DEMONSTRATION
-   1. Upon completion of the work, at a time to be designated by NREL Technical Representative, equipment supplier shall demonstrate to the NREL Technical Representative the operation of the engine generator and automatic transfer switch installation.
+   1. Upon completion of the work, at a time to be designated by Owner Technical Representative, equipment supplier shall demonstrate to the Owner Technical Representative the operation of the engine generator and automatic transfer switch installation.
-   1. The equipment supplier will adjust, test and place the equipment into operation to the complete satisfaction of the NREL Technical Representative.
+   1. The equipment supplier will adjust, test and place the equipment into operation to the complete satisfaction of the Owner Technical Representative.
    1. All control functions will be tested, and the tests will be made in conjunction with the engine generator start-up
    1. These tests will include all normal starting and stopping functions as outlined in "Characteristics of Operation"
    1. Include the checkout and testing of all safety devices mentioned in the specifications.